forge-ext/forge/README.md

 ## Experimental Features
 - Drag and drop tiling (NEW!)
+- Update hint color scheme from Preferences (NEW!)
 - Stacked tiling layout - Can be turned off in preferences
 - Tabbed tiling layout - Can be turned off in preferences